 Mackey even recorded a song about the two star-crossed lovers.

 Another ghost who's become a regular at Bobby Mackey's is the headless spirit of a murdered woman named Pearl Bryan, who was found decapitated on a farm near Newport, Kentucky in 1896.

 While most of the ghosts tend to keep to themselves, one patron claimed to have been attacked in the restroom by a spirit in a cowboy hat.
 The customer attempted to sue Mackey for $1,000, forcing Mackey to put up a sign disclosing that the establishment was filled with otherworldly spirits and stating that management was not responsible for any damage.

 To make matters worse, the basement at Bobby Mackey's Music World — where the slaughterhouse drain is located — is said to be an actual portal to Hell.
 Those brave enough to enter the room have reported being maliciously pushed and pulled by unseen forces.
 There are multiple stories of a demonic figure with glowing eyes that supposedly resides in the basement.

-In 2008, the Ghost Adventures crew visited Bobby Mackey’s for a harrowing encounter.
+In 2008, the ghost hunting crew from the Travel Channel's Ghost Adventures visited Bobby Mackey's for a harrowing encounter.
 They later returned to the site for a follow-up show a few years later.